Influencing: Learn How to Use the Skill of Persuasion

 - Compliance: If a leader’s persuasion skills are less effective, people become compliant.
 Their attitude and mindset do not change.
 Consent can lead to higher productivity for well-defined tasks but does not unleash the full potential of engagement and creativity of the talent.

-- Resistance: If persuasion skills not effective, the result is resistance either by obstructing or sabotaging, by asking a higher authority to overrule the leader, by attempting to persuade the leader to renounce his or her idea, by looking for excuses, or by pretending to comply (false compliance).
+- Resistance: If persuasion skills aren’t effective, the result is resistance either by obstructing or sabotaging, by asking a higher authority to overrule the leader, by attempting to persuade the leader to renounce his or her idea, by looking for excuses, or by pretending to comply (false compliance).

 3 Influencing Tactics: The Head, The Heart, The Hands